 Audio Production Questions

 Thank you for listening to the Music Radio Creative podcast.
 I am so grateful for every email and question that is sent to me and I always do my best to take the time to reply or even feature your question on a future episode of the podcast.
-Do you have a question?
-Send me your question here.

 How To Say Radio Frequencies